Before You Apply

 After You Apply

 Candidates are responsible for checking their email, including their SPAM folders for notifications from Teach For China.
-Please be sure to refer to the selections timeline in Step 3 as to when candidates will receive an email from us regarding phone interviews, final in-person interviews as well as decisions.
+Please be sure to refer to the admissions timeline in Step 3 as to when candidates will receive an email from us regarding phone interviews, final in-person interviews as well as decisions.
 Teach For China does not grant extensions to candidates who do not sign up for phone interviews or interviews for any relevant deadline found in the emails.
 We strongly recommend adding firstname.lastname@example.org to your email contacts and please feel free to email us with questions or concerns at email@example.com

 After an initial screening, qualified applicants will pass to a rigorous selection process including a phone screen and an intensive full-day group interview.
 Read below for some tips on how to prepare for this: